masiw/ts-design-patterns/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-description: Suggest improvements to existing functionality or code quality.
+about: Suggest code improvements, for instance refactorings that would improve the code structure, performance or memory footpint.
-title: '[Enhancement]: '
+title: "[Enhancement]: "
 labels: enhancement
-assignees: ''
+assignees: masiw

 ---

 **Is your enhancement request related to a problem?
 Please describe.**